Top 6 Password Managers Compared: Which One Keeps You Safest in 2026?

 • Cross-Platform Support

-Available on Windows, macOS, Linux, iOS, and Android, with browser extensions for Chrome, Firefox, Edge, Opera, and Safari.
+NordPass runs smoothly on Windows, macOS, Linux, iOS, and Android, with browser extensions for Chrome, Firefox, Edge, Opera, and Safari.
+Syncing is automatic and reliable, making it easy to switch between devices without friction.

 • Secure Password Vault